Moe-alamodi/hoobank/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://hoobank-1.netlify.app/)-->

-Hoobank is a minimal website for a bank.
+Hoobank is a modern and responsive website for a bank.
 A minimal design with responsiveness and soothing design along with using the most in demand technologies today to build and deploy.

 ### Built With